Skip to content

 LÁ Art Museum (Listasafn Árnesinga) welcomes you.
 It runs ambitious and various shows of contemporary as well as modern art in its four spacious exhibitions rooms.
 The exhibitions reflect our cultural heritage and our contemporary change.
 The bright seating area offers visitors the chance to relax in a peaceful setting whilst browsing through art related reading material supplied.
 The Museum also houses a small café and the children´s corner gives the museum´s younger visitors a chance to enjoy themselves.
 The Museum is owned by the eight Municipalities in Árnesinga County and supported by the Museum Council of Iceland.
 LÁ Art Museum on Facebook Opening hours: May - August – every day: 12:00-17:00September - April – every day except Monday: 12:00-17:00

-In the old heart of Vík, you will find the historical Brydebúð building, housing Katla Visitor Center.
-Encounter the geology of Katla UNESCO Global Geopark in the Katla exhibition.
-Feel the various textures of local minerals including volcanic ash dating back to 1860; and learn about volcanic eruptions in the infamous Katla volcano.
-Discover the history of shipwrecks and disasters on the black beaches of South Iceland and get to know the lucky ship Skaftfellingur at Hafnleysa Maritime Museum.
-Put yourselves in the shoes of fishermen fighting the waves of the harborless south coast.
-Learn how best to experience Vík and Mýrdalur region at our information center.
-Shop local produce and explore Vík by participating in the Vík Treasure Quest or tour the brand new Vík Culture Walk.
+In the old heart of Vík, you will find the historical Brydebúð building, housing the Katla Visitor Centre.
+Encounter the geology of the Katla UNESCO Global Geopark in the Katla exhibition.
+Feel the various textures of local minerals, including volcanic ash dating back to 1860, and learn about volcanic eruptions in the infamous Katla volcano.
+Discover the history of shipwrecks and disasters on the black beaches of South Iceland and get to know the lucky ship Skaftfellingur at the Hafnleysa Maritime Museum.
+Put yourselves in the shoes of fishermen fighting the waves of the harbourless south coast.
+Learn how best to experience Vík and the Mýrdalur region at our information centre.
+Shop local produce and explore Vík by participating in the Vík Treasure Quest or tour the Vík Culture Walk.
 Maps of the area with all its exciting outdoor opportunities are available here!

 The Bobby Fischer Center